Heliozoa/lbr/CONTRIBUTING.md

 ## Updating
 The `./scripts/maintain.nu` script automates the process of updating the data used in the project.
-It updates the project's databases with the latest data from `./crates/jadata/data`, ichiran, KANJIDIC, kradfile, JMdict and JmdictFurigana.
+It updates the project's databases with the latest data from `./crates/jadata/data`, ichiran, KANJIDIC, kradfile and JMdict.